ArborXR/UnitCmd/README.md

-# Elmish.Test
+# UnitCmd
-Elmish.Test is a library created to facilitate unit testing with Elmish commands in F#.
+UnitCmd is a library created to facilitate unit testing with Elmish commands in F#.
 The library allows you to run commands, capture dispatched messages, or make assertions against the dispatched messages.

 # Getting Started